es-shims/Date/README.md

 ES spec-compliant shim for `Date`.
 Invoke its "shim" method to shim `Date` if it is unavailable or noncompliant.

-This package implements the [es-shim API](https://github.com/es-shims/api) “multi” interface.
+This package implements the [es-shim API](https://github.com/es-shims/api) “multi” interface, v3.
 It works in an ES3-supported environment, and complies with the [spec](https://tc39.es/proposal-promise-any/#sec-date).

 Most common usage:
 ```js